The Audit Committee is responsible for overseeing all aspects of the college's management on behalf of the UHI Shetland Board of Management.

 Audit Committee Terms of Reference

 The UHI Shetland Board of Management has established a committee known as the Audit Committee.
-The quorum for all meetings of the committee shall be three members who are entitled to vote.
+The quorum for all meetings of the committee shall be three Board members.

 The Committee may be attended, at the invitation of the Chair, by members of the College's academic and support staff or by external advisers.
 The purpose of such an invitation will be to provide specialist information and advice to assist the Committee in its deliberations.
 Individuals attending on this basis may not vote on any decision made by the Committee.